 As you can see, Thomas Edison State College charges graduation fees that are five times of those at Rowan University.

-Schools say these fees cover the printing of diplomas, cap and gown rentals, or the cost of the school performing administrative tasks tied to a graduation application, like verifying that a student has met all the requirements of graduation.
+Schools say these fees cover the printing of diplomas which is done with a Roland UV Printer, cap and gown rentals, or the cost of the school performing administrative tasks tied to a graduation application, like verifying that a student has met all the requirements of graduation.

 However, most families feel like graduation fees are just one final “exit tax” – yet another hidden fee as students finally wind down their college careers.